25 Pixie Haircuts for a Bold, Modern Look in 2026

 Highlights on a pixie add dimension that makes the hair look thicker and more textured.
 Face-framing highlights brighten the complexion.
 See our balayage guide for the most natural-looking highlight technique.
 Even a few subtle highlights through the top create visible depth that single-toned hair lacks.

-24. The Rockabilly Pixie
+24. The Dark Tousled Pixie

 25. The Grown-Out Pixie